 Cazenave talked about his tumultuous experiences during his professional career, combating insane highs and lows in what sounded like an autobiography fit for the Hollywood screen.

-Through a period of heavy drug use and alcoholism, hiding his Black Partner affiliation from the FBI, and his business partner’s suicide, Cazenave was able to accomplish what many would never dream possible.
+Through a period of heavy drug use and alcoholism, hiding his Black Panther affiliation from the FBI, and his business partner’s suicide, Cazenave was able to accomplish what many would never dream possible.
 His adversity resulted in a management group, Progress Investment Management, that currently houses over $8.8 billion assets under management.
 Listening to his story as the audience broke bread with each other was important, and grounded the group before they jumped into the next day’s activities.

 On day two, the question was posed, “How do we create an ecosystem that best services the community?”
 After going around and speaking to the various investors at the table, and hearing from banker Keith Mestrich, an overall consensus was defined.
 “The best way to move the needle and impact some of the problems we face is to foster strategic collaboration with measurable outcomes.
 We are going to focus on investors first and then start focusing on pipeliningÂ entrepreneurs into the system, although we have already startingÂ working with social entrepreneurs,” Jackson says.